Restoration of US Made Vises

 MIVISEGUY is a vise geek and restorer.
 He and his workshop widow live in a rural area outside of Detroit with their two rescued dogs.

 Have a question about a vise on the site?
-Feel free to give me a call or send me an e-mail via my contact page.
+Send me an e-mail via my contact page.

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.